alexmacarthur/wp-complete-open-graph/readme.txt

     $data['keywords']['value'] = 'keyword1,keyword2,keyword3';
     return $data;
 }
-add_filter('complete_open_graph_data', 'add_new_open_graph_fields');
+add_filter('complete_open_graph_all_data', 'add_new_open_graph_fields');
 `

-The `complete_open_graph_single_value` filter allows you to modify single Open Graph field values.
-This filter only applies to fields that are generated by looping through a progression of priorities:
+The `complete_open_graph_processed_value` filter allows you to modify a single field after it's gone through the progression of priorities.
+For that reason, it will only be effective on the following fields:

-* description
+* og:description
-* title
+* og:title
-* type
+* og:type
-* image
+* og:image
 * twitter:title
 * twitter:image
 * twitter:description
 * twitter:creator

-Example for manipulating a single value:
+Example for manipulating a processed value:
 `
-function manipulate_single_value($value, $field_name) {
+function manipulate_processed_value($value, $field_name) {
     if($field_name === 'description') {
         return 'WHATEVER I WANT.';
     }
     return $value;
 }
-add_filter('complete_open_graph_single_value', 'manipulate_single_value', 10, 2);
+add_filter('complete_open_graph_processed_value', 'manipulate_processed_value', 10, 2);
 `

+The `complete_open_graph_{$tagName}` filter allows you to modify a single field by identifying it by name and returning a modified value.
+These names are the "name" or "property" attributes on the meta tags.
+See "Available Fields" above for these names.

+Example for manipulating a single value by name:
+`
+function modify_title($value, $field_name) {
+    return 'My Newly Modified Title!'
+}

+add_filter('complete_open_graph_og:title', 'modify_title', 10, 2);
+`

 == Order of Priority ==

 There's a fallback system set in place for you to effectively leverage this plugin.
+Below is the order of priority:

-1. *Filters* - Any filters you apply will take priority over any fields you have filled in the admin.
+1. *Filters* - Any filters you apply in your code will take priority over any fields you have filled in the admin.
 2. *Forced Global Settings* - If you've checked the box on these fields on the settings page, they'll override everything non-filtered.
-2. *Post/Page Fields* - Filling out the metabox fields on a page or post in the WordPress Admin will give it priority over any global settings.
+2. *Post/Page Fields* - Filling out the metabox fields on a page or post in the WordPress Admin will give it priority over any default settings (unless they're forced).
 3. *Default Settings* - These will take priority over any core WordPress settings in place (site name, description).
 4. *Blog Info* - When nothing else is overriding them, Open Graph fields will default to your general WordPress site settings.